Supreme Court of Nepal

 The Supreme Court of Nepal (नेपालको सर्वोच्च अदालत) is the highest court in Nepal.
+It is designated as the court of record by the Constitution of Nepal.
 It has appellate jurisdiction over decisions of the seven High Courts (including eleven Benches of the High Courts) and extraordinary original jurisdiction.
-The court consists of twenty Justices and one Chief Justice.
+The court consists of twenty judges and a chief justice.

 Composition

-The Supreme Court is composed of the Chief Justice, twenty Justices.

-The Supreme Court was formed on 2013 BS (1956 AD).
+The Supreme Court is composed of a Chief Justice and twenty Judges (Justice).
+The Supreme Court was formed in 2013 BS (1956 AD).
 The first Chief Justice of Nepal was Hari Prasad Pradhan.

-Justices of the Supreme Court hold their office till the age of sixty-five.
-They may be removed through an Impeachment (motion) passed by a two-thirds majority of the House of Representatives on the ground of incompetence or bad moral conduct or dishonesty.
+Judges of the Supreme Court hold their office till the age of sixty-five.
+They may be removed through an Impeachment (motion) passed by a two-third majority of the House of Representatives on the ground of incompetence, bad moral conduct or dishonesty.
 The Chief Justice and the Justices may resign from office at any time by submitting resignation to the President.

-Justices of the Supreme Court are appointed by the President of Nepal on the recommendation of the Judicial Council.
-Justices of the Supreme Court are appointed from among the judges who have worked for seven years as judges of the High Courts, or Gazetted first class officer of Judicial Service for minimum 12 years or have worked as any Senior Advocate or Advocate with minimum practicing experience of fifteen years, or a distinguished jurist who has worked for minimum 15 years in the judicial or legal field.
+Judges of the Supreme Court are appointed by the President of Nepal on the recommendation of the Judicial Council.
+Justices of the Supreme Court are appointed from among the judges who have worked for seven years as judges of the High Courts, or Gazetted first-class officer of Judicial Service for minimum 12 years or have worked as any Senior Advocate or Advocate with minimum practicing experience of fifteen years, or a distinguished jurist who has worked for minimum 15 years in the judicial or legal field.

 The Chief Justice is appointed by the President on the recommendation of the Constitutional Council.
-The Chief Justice must have a least three years of service as a Supreme Court justice.
+The Chief Justice must have at least three years of service as a Supreme Court justice.

 The administrative head of the Supreme Court is the Chief Registrar.
-In addition to the Chief Registrar, one Registrar and four Joint-Registrar are appointed to lead different departments of the Supreme Court and offer administrative assistance to the Court.
-Officers of the Supreme Court are appointed by Government of Nepal under the recommendation of the Judicial Service Commission.
+In addition to the Chief Registrar, one Registrar, and four Joint-Registrar are appointed to lead different departments of the Supreme Court and offer administrative assistance to the Court.
+Officers of the Supreme Court are appointed by the Government of Nepal under the recommendation of the Judicial Service Commission.